Generic Name: vigabatrin (vye GA ba trin)

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of vigabatrin on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of vigabatrin on the baby.

 You should not breast-feed while you are using vigabatrin.

 How should I take vigabatrin?

 You may take vigabatrin with or without food.